Shares of Bed Bath &Beyond Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Bed Bath &Beyond Has Fallen Below Previous 52-Week Low

-Shares of Bed Bath &Beyond (NASDAQ:BBBY) traded today at $6.57, breaking its 52-week low.
-Approximately 836,000 shares have changed hands today, as compared to an average 30-day volume of 10.8 million shares.
+Shares of Bed Bath &Beyond (NASDAQ:BBBY) traded today at $4.10, breaking its 52-week low.
+Approximately 1.4 million shares have changed hands today, as compared to an average 30-day volume of 12.2 million shares.

 Bed Bath & Beyond Inc. operates a nationwide chain of retail stores.
 The Company, through its retail stores, sells a wide assortment of merchandise principally including domestic merchandise and home furnishings, as well as food, giftware, health and beauty care items, and infant and toddler merchandise.